-There are around 14,500 listed places of worship in England.
+There are approximately 14,775 listed places of worship in England.
 These buildings provide spaces for worship as well as social and community events where people gather for a wide range of practical and spiritual reasons.

 There's a sense in which these public buildings have "seen it all before" over many generations.
 They continue to accommodate celebration and grief, shared and private experiences, art, music, sculpture and toddler groups, political hustings, and self-help and addiction support sessions.
 These are significant spaces in which human experience has been, and continues to be, welcome.

 In 2014, English Heritage has completed a comprehensive survey of the county's listed places of worship to give us a full picture of their condition for the first time.
 This has been made possible through close collaboration with the Church of England, Roman Catholic Church, Baptist Union, Methodist Church and United Reformed Church, which own the overwhelming majority of these buildings.

 In total, 6 per cent (887) of our listed places of worship are on our Heritage at Risk Register.
 Others are vulnerable to becoming at risk, with the main threats being failing roofs, gutters, downpipes and high level stonework.
 Carrying out simple and regular maintenance is essential to preventing these buildings declining into a poor or very bad condition.